 Pat chicken breasts dry.
 On a separate cutting board, cut each breast into three pieces.
-Place on a clean work surface, cover with plastic wrap, and gently pound cutlets with a heavy object to a uniform thickness of ⅓".
-Season both sides with ¼ tsp. salt and ¼ tsp. pepper.
+Cover pieces with plastic wrap, and gently pound with a heavy object to ⅓" thickness.
+Season both sides with a pinch of salt and ¼ tsp. pepper.

 Cook the Chicken

 Heat a large pan over high heat.
 Add 1 ½ Tbsp. olive oil and chicken cutlets to hot pan and cook on one side until golden brown, 3-4 minutes.

 Cook the Pasta

 Add pasta to boiling water and stir constantly, 30 seconds.
-Cook until al dente, 3-5 minutes.
+Then cook until al dente, 3-5 minutes.

-Cook the Sauce
+Make the Sauce